 For example, there is a ‘Roll with Buffet’ theme, which means the portfolio of investments would be centered mainly around what Buffet chooses for his Berkshire Hathaway portfolio.

 For example, there is Acorns.
 The Acorns app has a roundups feature, and it essentially saves your change on autopilot, transferring the money from your bank account each time the amount reaches $5.
-When it comes to investing, however, Acorns only has one basket of ETF funds, and they are weighted for individuals according to risk tolerance.
+When it comes to investing, however, Acorns only has one basket of ETF funds, and they are weighted for individuals according to risk tolerance or whether or not they will be used in your traditional IRA.

 Each app charges $1 per month until account balances reach a certain level.
 For Stash, that level is $5k.
 Once you have $5k in your account, the fee charged is .25 percent of the balance.
 Stash only requires a $5 minimum balance, and you can set up auto deposits.
 Stash reached a million users in late 2017, and it continues to be a very popular investment app.
 It is going to be interesting to see how Stash performs in 2018.